brokensandals/spot_check_files/README.md

 # spot\_check\_files

-This is a tool to help validate the integrity of data backups/exports.
+This is a tool to help validate the integrity of a set of files, e.g. data backups/exports.

 - Checks recognized file types for errors, e.g. invalid json.
-- Selects some files at random to show you thumbnails of.
+- Generates thumbnails of files when possible.
+- Displays statistics about file types and unrecognized files.

 ## Usage